ESMCI/cime/doc/source/users_guide/create-a-case.rst

 - ``user scripts``

    =================     =====================================================================================================
-   case.setup"           Script used to set up the case (create the case.run script, the Macros file and user_nl_xxx files) case.build"           Script to build component and utility libraries and model executable." case.st_archive       Script to perform short-term archiving of output data case.lt_archive       Script to perform long-term archiving of output data xmlchange 	         Script to modify values in the xml files
+   case.setup            Script used to set up the case (create the case.run script, the Macros file and user_nl_xxx files) case.build            Script to build component and utility libraries and model executable case.submit           Script to submit the case to run using the machine's batch queueing system case.st_archive       Script to perform short-term archiving of output data case.lt_archive       Script to perform long-term archiving of output data xmlchange 	         Script to modify values in the xml files